Save up to 25%… Shop Our Birthday Sale Now!

 What useful properties does this mushroom have?

 There are currently no known medicinal benefits of bioluminescent mushrooms.
-Some species of glowing mushrooms are poisonous so it’s advised not to eat them.
+Some species of glowing mushrooms are poisonous, so it’s advised that you do not eat them.

 Fascinated By Weird Mushrooms

-Which of the 9 weird mushrooms listed blew your mind the most?
-Lets us know in the Real Mushrooms Insiders Facebook Group!
+Which of the nine cool mushrooms listed above blew your mind the most?
+Let us know in the Real Mushrooms Insiders Facebook Group!

 References